hpsaturn/espnow-joystick/README.md

 ## Receiver Implementation

-You only need pass the Telemetry message if you want, it is not mandatory, and implement the joystick callbacks to receive the parameters for your receiver:
+You only need to pass the Telemetry message if you want, and implement the joystick callbacks to receive the parameters for your receiver, it is not mandatory:

 ```cpp
 EspNowJoystick joystick;